prasetiady/tools/usb-formatter/README.md

 ### Permission Denied

-If you get permission errors, make sure you're running with sudo:
+If you get permission errors, the script should automatically request sudo access.
+If it doesn't, you can run it manually with sudo:

 ```bash
 sudo ./format-usb.sh